 Managers and supervisors that are performing managerial or supervisory work do not qualify for overtime pay.
 Likewise, even if the manager or supervisor is performing non-managerial/non-supervisory work, they will not qualify for overtime if such work is not performed regularly.

-How is Overtime Pay Calculated?
+How is Overtime Pay in Ontario Calculated?

 Overtime work is paid based on what is known as the overtime rate.
 The standard overtime rate defined by the ESA is 1.5 times the normal rate of pay in the case of an hourly employee.